classicCokie/Flickr-Coding-Challenge/README.md

 While it would be possible to request the Flickr API from the Frontend, this is not generally good practice as cross-domain requests open the door for XSS attacks.

-Therefore the Application requests the Flickr API on the Backend Site.
+Therefore the Application requests the Flickr API on the Backend side.
 The Backend Caches the Stream to provide a quick response for the frontend.
 The Cache is updated with a new feed every five seconds.

 # Front End